 Airs Sundays at 10 a.m. on KPBS TV

 Friday, November 14, 2014

 Bill Moyers returned on-air and online in January 2012 with MOYERS & COMPANY, a weekly hour of compelling and vital conversation about life and the state of American democracy, featuring some of the best thinkers of our time.
 A range of scholars, artists, activists, scientists, philosophers and newsmakers bring context, insight and meaning to important topics.

+The series occasionally includes Moyers' own timely and penetrating essays on society and government.
+In a multimedia marketplace saturated with shallow sound bites and partisan name-calling, MOYERS & COMPANY digs deeper.
 As the Los Angeles Times put it in 2010, “No one on television has centralized the discussion of ideas as much as Moyers...
 He not only gives a forum to unusual thinkers, he is truly interested in what they have to say and who they are because he believes their ideas really matter.”

-Topics for Sunday, February 16, 2014:
+Topics for Sunday, November 16, 2014:

 In this turbulent midterm election year, two academics decided to practice what they preached.
 They left the classroom, confronted the reality of down-and-dirty politics, and tried to replace moneyed interests with the public interest.
 Neither was successful – this year, at least – but on this week’s edition of MOYERS & COMPANY, they discuss with Bill Moyers their experiences and the hard-fought lessons learned about the state of American democracy.